123 E. Franklin Street,

 6 people favorited this theater

-Opened as the Carolina Theatre in 1927, it had a seating capacity for 703, and a Robert-Morton theatre organ was installed.
-In later years it was operated by Paramount Picures Inc. through their subsidiary H.F.
+Opened as the Carolina Theatre on September 26, 1927, it had a seating capacity for 703, and a Robert-Morton theatre organ was installed.
+In later years it was operated by Paramount Pictures Inc. through their subsidiary H.F.
 Kincey.
 Wilby-Kincey built a New Carolina Theatre in 1942, and this theatre was renamed Village Theatre.
-In the early-1950’s it became the Varsity Theatre.
+On May 4, 1951 it became the Varsity Theatre.

 Tammy Conner writes:

-“Extremely short in the front but when you get in you are lead down an illuminated hallway to a very dark theater.
-Mind you she is looking rather dated in styling and decor, she more than compensates for running rare indie films and well just for being a classic old theater.
+“Extremely short in the front but when you get in you are lead down an illuminated hallway to a very dark theatre.
+Mind you she is looking rather dated in styling and décor, she more than compensates for running rare indie films and well just for being a classic old theatre.

 Amazingly enough she is located on the next block and quarter mile down from the Carolina Theatre in Chapel Hill.
 Very cool indeed."